This article was produced by Georgia Diaconsescu, Marketing Lead at Canva.

 Personas tend to be a little bit static, they tend to capture what a user or consumer feels and does and is at a certain point in time in their life.
 The conclusion is personas have a job.

-Going back to the framework that I want to talk about - jobs to be done.
-It's a framework that's been pioneered by two different people, Clay Christensen is one of them, developed it in more detail for Harvard Business School, he wrote The Innovators Dilemma.
+So let's talk about the framework at-hand: Jobs to be done.
+It's a framework that's been pioneered by two different people; Clay Christensen is one of them, and he developed it in more detail for Harvard Business School, where he wrote The Innovators Dilemma.

-Basically what jobs to be done says is your customers are not there to buy your product, I'm so sorry.
-They're hiring your product to get a job done and they fire it if you don't.
+Essentially, what jobs to be done says is that your customers are not there to buy your product.
+Instead, they're hiring your product to get a job done, and they fire it if you don't.

 Let that sink in for a second.